-(5) An electricity supplier licensed by the commission to offer electricity supply service to small customers may petition the commission for the opportunity to provide electricity to small customers.
-The TOTAL AVERAGE MONTHLY DEMAND FOR ALL CUSTOMERS REFERRED TO IN SUBSECTION (1)(A) THAT RECEIVE SERVICE FROM AN ELECTRICITY SUPPLIER THAT IS NOT THE DEFAULT SUPPLIER MAY NOT EXCEED 10,000 KILOWATTS IN A CALENDAR YEAR.
-The commission shall ensure that electricity supply service provided pursuant to this subsection is consistent with the requirements in subsection (4) and the provision of default supply service pursuant to this chapter.

-- (6) Based on an analysis of the sources of costs of providing default supply service, the commission may: - (a) establish different categories of default supply service customers to assist with the implementation of this section; - (b) allocate default supply costs; and - (c) develop default supply rates. - (7) (a) Except as provided in subsection (7)(b), a customer receiving default supply service may not resell the electricity. - (b) A default supplier may implement demand reduction programs that reward customers for reducing demand under terms established by the commission. - (3)(8) (a) Except as provided in 69-5-101, 69-5-102, 69-5-104 through 69-5-112, and 69-8-402, a public utility currently doing business in Montana as part of a single integrated multistate operation, no portion of which lies within the basin of the Columbia River, may defer compliance with this chapter until a time that the public utility can reasonably implement customer choice in the state of the public utility's primary service territory. - (b) To the extent that a public utility described in subsection (8)(a) becomes the successor in interest of another public utility that has restructured in accordance with this chapter, it shall assume responsibility only for the applicable customer choice plan of the acquired public utility. - (4)(9) Upon a request from a public utility with fewer than 50 customers, the commission shall waive compliance with the requirements of 69-8-104, 69-8-202 through 69-8-204, 69-8-208 through 69-8-211, 69-8-402, and this section."
+1 (D) A CUSTOMER REFERRED TO IN SUBSECTION (3)(A) (4)(A) THAT WAS RECEIVING ELECTRICITY FROM THE 2 DEFAULT SUPPLIER ON [THE EFFECTIVE DATE OF THIS ACT] MAY CONTINUE TO RECEIVE ELECTRICITY FROM THE DEFAULT 3 SUPPLIER.
+4 (e) A customer referred to in subsection $\frac{(3)(a)}{(4)}(4)(a)$ that is a public agency, as defined in 18-1-101, 5 MAY ENTER INTO A POWER SUPPLY CONTRACT WITH THE DEFAULT SUPPLIER FOR DEFAULT SUPPLY SERVICE FOR ALL OR 6 PART OF THE PUBLIC AGENCY'S LOAD.
+THESE CONTRACTS MUST INCLUDE THE APPLICABLE PROVISIONS ESTABLISHED BY 7 THE COMMISSION PURSUANT TO SUBSECTION (4) (5).
+8 (4)(5) The commission shall adopt rules and establish rates and fees to enable customers referred to 9 in subsections (1) through (3) to have reasonable opportunities to choose an electricity supplier or to receive 10 default supply service IN ACCORDANCE WITH SUBSECTIONS (1) THROUGH (3) (2) THROUGH (4), while providing 11 reasonable protection for small customers from higher or more unstable default supply service rates than would 12 otherwise result if these choices were not offered.
+13 (5)(6) An electricity supplier licensed by the commission to offer electricity supply service to small 14 customers may petition the commission for the opportunity to provide electricity to small customers.
+THE TOTAL 15 AVERAGE MONTHLY DEMAND FOR ALL CUSTOMERS REFERRED TO IN SUBSECTION (1)(A) (2)(A) IN EACH CALENDAR YEAR 16 THAT RECEIVE SERVICE FROM AN ELECTRICITY SUPPLIER THAT IS NOT THE DEFAULT SUPPLIER MAY NOT EXCEED 10,000 17 KILOWATTS IN A CALENDAR YEAR.
+The commission shall ensure that electricity supply service provided pursuant 18 to this subsection is consistent with the requirements in subsection (4) (5) and the provision of default supply 19 service pursuant to this chapter.
+20 (6)(7) Based on an analysis of the sources of costs of providing default supply service, the commission 21 may: 22 (a) establish different categories of default supply service customers to assist with the implementation 23 of this section; 24 (b) allocate default supply costs; and 25 (c) develop default supply rates.
+26 (7)(8) (a) Except as provided in subsection (7)(b) (8)(B), a customer receiving default supply service may 27 not resell the electricity.
+28 (b) A default supplier may implement demand reduction programs that reward customers for reducing 29 demand under terms established by the commission.
+30 (3)(8)(9) (a) Except as provided in 69-5-101, 69-5-102, 69-5-104 through 69-5-112, and 69-8-402, a public utility currently doing business in Montana as part of a single integrated multistate operation, no portion of which lies within the basin of the Columbia River, may defer compliance with this chapter until a time that the public utility can reasonably implement customer choice in the state of the public utility's primary service territory.

+(b) To the extent that a public utility described in subsection (8)(a) (9)(A) becomes the successor in interest of another public utility that has restructured in accordance with this chapter, it shall assume responsibility only for the applicable customer choice TRANSITION plan of the acquired public utility.

+(4)(9)(10) Upon a request from a public utility with fewer than 50 customers, the commission shall waive compliance with the requirements of 69-8-104, 69-8-202 through 69-8-204, 69-8-208 through 69-8-211, 69-8-402, and this section."